TheInformationLab/tableau_description_extension/README.md

 Created by [Andre de Vries](https://www.twitter.com/andre347_) (14th May 2018)

-#### **The Tableau Extension API is still in Development and therefore will contain bugs and should only be deployed when it has been released.
-This is solely for testing purposes.
-Please report any bugs straight to Tableau**

 Tableau Extension that allows you to create a description table in your dashboard.
 It uses the comments the author has set in the default properties of the dimensions/measures

 ## Extension Installation Instructions